 The Nemours Pediatric Engineering Research Lab (PERL) works with devices and therapies that assist and rehabilitate children with neuromuscular disabilities and orthopedic disorders such as muscular dystrophy (MD), spinal muscular atrophy, scoliosis, arthrogryposis, spinal cord injury and limb length discrepancies.

-PERL’s biomedical engineers and students work with the clinicians at duPont Hospital for Children to conceive and develop engineering solutions to medical problems.
+PERL’s biomedical engineers and students work with the clinicians at Nemours Children’s Hospital, Delaware to conceive and develop engineering solutions to medical problems.
 The lab has affiliations with Drexel University and University of Delaware, and works with a number of companies to manufacture and market devices conceived and developed at PERL — both for children in our own hospitals and pediatric practices, as well as for children outside of our pediatric health system.

 One current project seeks to accurately measure gait and activity while children are in their everyday environments.
 We’re developing a small, unobtrusive gait and activity sensor that’s affordable and accurate for children with disabilities such as cerebral palsy.